jonathaneeckhout/jdungeon3d/design/GameMechanics.md

 ## Movement
 The player has the freedom to move seamlessly throughout the open world.

 To define the boundaries of the game world, certain areas are restricted.
-The player is not allowed to swim (plot reasons, trust :) ) ; water bodies will serve as natural boundaries that the player cannot cross.
+The player is not allowed to swim in the sea as it will serve as a natural boundary that the player cannot cross.
 Furthermore, steep hills and cliffs will be used strategically to limit access to specific regions, guiding the player’s exploration and progression within the game world.

 ## Controls